Li-Haowei/HomePage/README.md

 	<img src="https://raw.githubusercontent.com/Aniket965/Aniket965/master/pacman.svg?sanitize=true" width="200px" height="200px"/>
 	<br>
 </div>
-<h3 align="center">This GitHub contains some open source projects that I have worked on</h3>
+<h3 align="center">This GitHub contains some open-source projects that I have worked on</h3>
 <h3 align="center">If you want to know more about me: <a href = "https://dev-haowei.pantheonsite.io/">my personal website</a></h3>